LambOfYasha/ShamaYah/my-app/GUEST_ROLE_IMPLEMENTATION.md

 ## Usage Examples

 ### For Guest Users:
-1. Visit any blog post or community question
+1. Visit any blog post, community question, or use the sidebar
-2. Scroll to comments section
-3. Click "Comment as Guest" or "Add Response as Guest"
+2. Click "Comment as Guest", "Add Response as Guest", or "Create Community as Guest"
-4. Enter your name and content
+3. Enter your name and content
-5. Submit to post comment or response
+4. Submit to post comment, response, or community question

 ### For Developers:
 ```typescript